 Recovery Coaches in the Emergency Department

-Kingdom Recovery Center, Northern Vermont Regional Hospital and the State of Vermont have partnered to bring our recovery coaching services to individuals in the ED who may have had an overdose, are there for alcohol related health problems or other substance use.
+Recovery Coaches in the Emergency Department - Kingdom Recovery Center, Northeastern Vermont Regional Hospital, and the State of Vermont, have partnered to bring our recovery coaching services to individuals in the Emergency Department who may have had an overdose or are there for alcohol-related health problems or other substance use.

 Recovery Date: March 5, 2015